oscal-compass/community/MEMBERSHIP.md

 * You work with other Maintainers to maintain the project's overall health and success holistically.
 * Unless otherwise specified, you will be provided with permission to merge commits to the project repository branches.

+## Security Team

+In future, OSCAL Compass may have a separate Security Team created by the Oversight Committee to respond to security issues and CVEs.
+The security team will be common across all projects in OSCAL Compass org.
+It should have at least one member from each **core** project (prefereably a maintainer), nominated by the project to the team.
+Other members may be appointed by the Oversight Committee from amongst OSCAL Compass org members.
+The charter and other details will be approved/governed by the Oversght committee when the Security Team is formed.

+## Stepping Down and the Emeritus Process

+Life priorities, interests, and passions can change.
+Contributors can retire and move to _emeritus Maintainers_.
+If a contributor needs to step down from their current role, they should inform the appropriate project Maintainers.
+No vote is required for a contributor to remove themselves, and any project Maintainer can approve the PR.
+Maintainers who step down become emeritus Maintainers.

+If a contributor has not been performing the duties of their role for a consecutive period of 12 months, they can be removed by the appropriate project's Maintainers.
+Maintainers will make reasonable efforts to contact the absent contributor.

+If an emeritus Maintainer or other retired contributor wants to regain an active role, they can do so by renewing their contributions, after which they can be re-instated by a decision of the appropriate project's Maintainers.

 ## Changes to contributor roles

 Changes to contributor roles must be approved by a vote of the Oversight Committee or a majority of the current project's Maintainers.
+Any dispute of contributor roles that are not resolved at project level are decided by vote of the oversight committee.

+## OSCAL Compass Ecosystem

+OSCAL Compass also has a 'lab' GitHub organization - [oscal-compass-lab](https://github.com/oscal-compass-lab) for incubating new projects and hosting closely related projects from the community.
+If you are an OSCAL Compass org member, you are implicitly eligible for membership in the related 'lab' Github org, and can request membership when it becomes relevant, by creating a PR directly or opening an issue against the 'lab' Github org community repo.

+However, if you are a member of the 'lab' GitHub org but not of the OSCAL Compass org, you will need explicit sponsorship for your membership request.

 ## Acknowledgements

-Contributor roles and responsibilities were adapted from InstructLab [contributor roles](https://raw.githubusercontent.com/instructlab/community/main/CONTRIBUTOR_ROLES.md)
+Contributor roles and responsibilities were adapted from InstructLab [contributor roles](https://raw.githubusercontent.com/instructlab/community/main/CONTRIBUTOR_ROLES.md) and [Kubernetes](https://github.com/kubernetes/community/blob/master/community-membership.md).